iler/homebridge-airthings-waveplus/README.md

 This code is heavily based on the work of iler's [homebridge-airthings-waveplus](https://github.com/iler/homebridge-airthings-waveplus) accessory, and the work of [pakastin](https://github.com/pakastin/homebridge-ruuvitag)!

 This code is a work in progress.
-There is currently a known issue around a bluetooth Stack Overflow in @abandonware/noble.
+There is currently a known issue around a bluetooth buffer overflow error in @abandonware/noble:
+"processLeAdvertisingReport: Caught illegal packet (buffer overflow): RangeError [ERR_OUT_OF_RANGE]: The value of "offset" is out of range.
+It must be >= 0 and <= 4.
+Received 6"

 # Configuration